 Normal, timetabled classes will not operate during exam periods however it is compulsory for each student to undertake each exam.
 Normal student uniform requirements must also be met during exam periods.
 Exams are a critical assessment tool, and are a students' best guide to their level of achievement.
 Performance on exams in units 1 and 2 give information about likely success in Units 3 and 4

 Unit 3 and 4 VCAA Exams:

-End of Year - Beginning Tuesday 24th October 2023 to 15th November 2023.
+End of Year - Tuesday 29 October 2024 - Wednesday 20 November 2024

 Year 12 VCE and VCE VM Orientation